dd-Splunk/Oasis/README.md

 # Oasis
-Will build a Splunk cluster usin Docker
+Will build a Splunk cluster using Docker